NilFoundation/zkLLVM/gitbook-docs/manual/examples.md

 ## Hello, world

-Every provable computations 101 starts with this example, so let's follow the tradition:
+Every provable computations 101 starts with this example, so let's follow the tradition.
+Every provable computations circuit starts with entry point function, marked with `[[circuit]]` attribute.
+The function takes some arguments and returns a result.
+The function body represents an algorithm, which is going to be compiled into a circuit, which further can be used for proof generation.

 ```
 #include <nil/crypto3/algebra/curves/bls12.hpp>